jakove/CppNanodegree/2-system-monitor/README.md

 # CppND-System-Monitor Implementation

-Possible implementation for the CppND-System-Monitor.
+This is my implementation for the CppND-System-Monitor.

 # How-to use